Larry and Carole

 * * * * * * * * * * * *

-Most Featherweight buyers want to buy from someone they trust, someone who has expertise, someone they can talk to before making the purchase, and someone who will stand behind the sale.
-Many do not like the anonymity of the internet auction venue, which can hold prices down.
-We service every Featherweight we sell and include a 1-year guarantee on every machine.
-When you partner up with us you get the benefit of our reputation!
+Most Featherweight buyers want to buy a machine from someone they trust, someone who has expertise, someone they can talk to before making the purchase, and someone1936 Black Singer Featherweight 221 TEXAS CENTENNIAL EXPOSITION Sewing Machine (AE086014) who will stand behind the sale.
+Many potential buyers do not like the anonymity the internet venues like Ebay, and for good reason, and this can hold prices down.